-The ESHH lab aims to quantify the survival, persistence, and distribution of pathogenic viruses, bacteria and protozoa in the environment, including in water, sediment, soil, faeces, and vegetation, that are harmful to humans.
+The ESHH lab aims to quantify the survival, persistence, and distribution of human pathogenic viruses, bacteria and protozoa in the environment, including in water, sediment, soil, faeces, and vegetation.
 This is used to:

 - Understand exposure routes

 - Design guidelines and tools for environmental management

 The Human Pathogens in the Environment research portfolio falls within a broader remit of environmental pollutant studies.